phcmaidstone/phcmaidstone.github.io/_pages/home.md

     image_path: /assets/images/welcome.jpg
     alt: "customizable"
     title: "All are welcome"
-    excerpt: "At Potter's House Church Maidstone our services are designed to inspire, uplift, and bring you closer to Jesus."
+    excerpt: "At Potter's House Church Maidstone our services will inspire, energise, and bring you closer to Jesus."
     url: "/welcome"
     btn_class: "btn--primary"
     btn_label: "Join us"